Migrant backlog builds in Balkans after new diversion

 The EU has agreed a plan, resisted by Hungary and several other ex-Communist members of the bloc, to share out 120,000 refugees among its members.

-It has also proposed giving Turkey three billion euros ($3.4 billion) in aid and the prospect of easier travel visas and “re-energized” talks on joining the bloc if it helps stem the flow across its territory.
+It has also proposed giving Turkey three billion euros (2 billion pounds) in aid and the prospect of easier travel visas and “re-energised” talks on joining the bloc if it helps stem the flow across its territory.

 Slovenia's Sefic said the problem would need to be resolved in Greece, where most migrants arrive.